‘The Young And The Restless’ Star Melissa Claire Egan Shares Throwback ‘AMC’ Magazine Cover

 In a recent Instagram post, The Young and the Restless star Melissa Claire Egan shared a blast from the past magazine cover.
-Before she was Chelsea Lawson on Y&R, Egan portrayed ‘Crazy’ Annie on ABC’s now-defunct sudser, All My Children.
+Before she was Chelsea Lawson on Y&R, Egan portrayed “Crazy” Annie on ABC’s now-defunct sudser, All My Children.
 The actress starred alongside soap veterans Julia Barr (Brooke English) and Susan Lucci (Erica Kane).
 Both former leading ladies were featured on the 2010 ABC Soaps In Depth cover that Egan shared along with Rebecca Budig, who brought Greenlee Smyth to life in Pine Valley.

 The cover asked if Brooke would stop Annie before she killed Adam (David Canary) during the March 2010 storyline from AMC.
 In her caption, Egan commented on all the actress’s hair being different versions of the same style.
 She also tagged Lucci and Budig, and she hashtagged Julia Barr’s name since the actress isn’t on Instagram.
-The headlines surprised some Y&R fans because on the CBS Daytime drama, Egan’s character, Chelsea, just got engaged to Adam (Mark Grossman).
+The headlines surprised some Y&R fans because on the CBS daytime drama, Egan’s character, Chelsea, just got engaged to Adam (Mark Grossman).

 “I was so confused for a second.
 I was like, ‘who is Annie?
 And why does she want to kill Adam?'” wrote one fan, and Egan replied with laughter.

-The actress’s followers appreciated the throwback with several thousand hitting the “like” button and more than 100 leaving a comment in the reply section remembering the days of AMC.
+The actress’s followers appreciated the throwback photo with several thousand hitting the “like” button and more than 100 leaving a comment in the reply section remembering the days of AMC.

 “I miss AMC so much, but I’m glad you came to Y&R to create Chelsea Lawson Newman MacAvoy Newman Boudreau soon to be Newman again,” noted a follower.